 The Eden Swim project was completed by brothers Jack, Calum and Robbie Hudson in August 2015 when they swam 90 miles down down the River Eden to raise funds in aid of the Swimming Trust.

 The swim took 9 days with the brothers swimming up to 12 miles a day.
 They clambered down waterfalls, over weirs and rocks to become the first people ever to swim the length of the river.

 The swim was in aid of the Swimming Trust who have been in discussion with the brothers and have decided that the best use for this income would be to focus it on improving swimming teaching in Cumbria.
 All the money will be put back into swimming through setting up a bursary scheme in Cumbria to help more swimming teachers gain their level 2 qualification.

-The bursary scheme has been funded by £3000 from the 'Swim the Eden' project , £1000 from the Swimming Trust and £1000 (to be confirmed) from Cumbria ASA, with the intention of launching this on October 1st 2016.
+The bursary scheme has been funded by £3000 from the 'Swim the Eden' project , £1000 from the Swimming Trust and £1000 from Cumbria ASA, which was launched on October 1st 2016.
 Further contributions may be made in the future.
 These funds will be 'ring fenced' by Cumbria ASA and will not be available for any purposes other than to assist the training of level 2 and above teachers/coaches.
 Details of the bursary scheme are available from Martin Tickner.